-47) Jeremy operates a business as a sole proprietorship.
+73) Jeremy operates a business as a sole proprietorship.
 The proprietorship uses the cash method of accounting.
 He decides to incorporate and transfers the assets and liabilities of the sole proprietorship to the newly formed corporation in exchange for its stock.
 The assets, which include \$10,000 of accounts receivable with a zero basis, have a basis of \$20,000 and an FMV of \$40,000.
 The liabilities include accounts payable of \$12,000, which will be deductible when paid, and a note payable on medical equipment of \$7,000.
-Jeremy's basis for his stock is A) \$40,000.

-B) \$20,000.

-Explanation: C) Reduce basis by amount of the note payable (\$20,000 - \$7,000).
-Ignore accounts payable since the corporation will pay and deduct them.

-48) Colleen operates a business as a sole proprietorship.
+Jeremy's basis for his stock is A) \$13,000.
+B) \$8,000.
+C) \$20,000.
+D) \$40,000.
+Answer: A 74) Colleen operates a business as a sole proprietorship.
 She purchased a computer for \$10,000 last year.
 The computer is five-year recovery property for MACRS purposes and is depreciated under the regular MACRS rules.
 This year, Colleen incorporates the business and transfers the computer to the new corporation on July 20.
 The depreciation on the computer for this year allocable to the sole proprietorship is